JanHerca/urantiapedia/output/wikijs/en/article/How_big_is_Orvonton.md

 The Great Attractor is also probably part of the outer space zones, its motion causing it to appear as if we are heading in its direction when in fact we are not. *The Urantia Book* talks about such a situation.

 > “But the greatest of all such distortions arises because the vast universes of outer space in the realms next to the domains of the seven Superuniverses seem to be revolving in a direction opposite to that of the grand universe.
 That is, these myriads of nebulae and their accompanying suns and spheres are at the present time revolving clockwise about the central creation.
 The seven Superuniverses revolve about Paradise in a counterclockwise direction.
 It appears that the second outer universe of galaxies, like the seven Superuniverses, revolves counter-clockwise about Paradise.
-And the astronomic observers of Uversa think they detect evidence of revolutionary movements in a third outer belt of far-distant space which are beginning to exhibit directional tendencies of a clockwise nature.”
-[UB 12:4.15](/en/The_Urantia_Book/12#p4_15)
+And the astronomic observers of Uversa think they detect evidence of revolutionary movements in a third outer belt of far-distant space which are beginning to exhibit directional tendencies of a clockwise nature.” <a id="a223_801"></a>[UB 12:4.15](/en/The_Urantia_Book/12#p4_15)

 ## What are quasars?